Gabrielle Marks | Reviewed: 6/13/2025

 What Carnivorous Bats Eat

 Carnivorous bats eat a variety of prey, including mice, birds, frogs, fish, and even other bats.
-The false vampire bat, for example, will eat rodents, insects, and spiders.
-The frog-eating bat eats…you guessed it . . . frogs.
+The false vampire bat, for instance, feeds on rodents, insects, and spiders.
+The frog-eating bat eats, you guessed it, frogs.
 These bats can eat up to 40 frogs in a single day.
 [3] The vampire bat is the only mammal that feeds solely on blood.
 Cows and horses are their primary prey, but these bats have been known to feed on humans.
-The bat’s bite is not deadly but can carry infection and disease.
+The bat’s bite is not deadly, but it can carry infections and diseases.
 [4]

-Like their insectivorous kin, carnivorous bats can capture prey in continuous flight, but they are also known to sit in wait and ambush their prey from the ground.
+Like their insectivorous kin, carnivorous bats share the ability to capture prey in continuous flight.
+However, they also exhibit a unique behavior of sitting in wait and ambushing their prey from the ground, adding an element of surprise to their feeding habits.
 [5]

 Another interesting fact about the diet of a carnivorous bat is that all carnivorous bats are osteophagous.
 These bats eat the bones of their prey along with the soft tissue!
 [6]